 How Your Delaware Paycheck Works

 When you get paid, your employer takes out income taxes from your paycheck.
-This includes federal income taxes and FICA taxes and, depending on where you live, state and local taxes, as well.
-What happens to that money?
-Well, federal income tax gets forwarded to the IRS, who puts it toward your annual income taxes.
-Your employer uses the information you filled out on your W-4 to figure out how much should be withheld for taxes from each of your paychecks.
+This includes federal income taxes (which the IRS puts toward your annual income taxes) and FICA taxes (which fund Social Security and Medicare).
+For Delaware residents, it also includes state income taxes, as well as local taxes for people who live or work in Wilmington.
+Your employer uses the information you filled out on your W-4 to figure out how much should be withheld from each of your paychecks.

 Your marital status is one of many factors that will affect how much is taken out in federal taxes.
-If you’re single or married and filing separately, it’ll be different than if you decide to file with your spouse or declare that you’re the head of household.
+If you’re single or married and filing separately, your taxes are different than if you decide to file with your spouse or declare that you’re the head of household.

 If you are eligible for different allowances, you might end up with a bigger paycheck.
 Things like having dependents or qualifying as head of household may increase how many allowances you can claim and save you some cash.
-Keep in mind though, you may end up paying more taxes when filing in April if you claim too many allowances.
-If you have more than one job, remember that you cannot claim the same allowance at different employers.
-Say you have two jobs, you can either divide your allowances up among those jobs or you can take all your allowances at one job and none at the other.
+Keep in mind, though, that you may end up paying more taxes when filing in April if you claim too many allowances.
+If you have more than one job, remember that you cannot claim the same number of allowances with all employers.
+If, for instance, you have two jobs, you can either divide your allowances up between those jobs or take all your allowances at one job and none at the other.

 Your employer is also responsible for withholding FICA taxes from your wages.
-These are Social Security and Medicare taxes and they are withheld at rates of 6.2% and 1.45% respectively.
-The total contributions to Social Security and Medicare are double that amount though, as your employer matches what you put toward it.
-Any wages you earn in excess of $200,000 is also subject to a 0.9% Medicare surtax, which employers do not match.
-If you are self-employed, you have to pay the total 12.4% in Social Security taxes and 2.9% in Medicare taxes yourself.
+These are Social Security and Medicare taxes and they are withheld at rates of 6.2% and 1.45% of your wages.
+The total contributions that the federal government requires to Social Security and Medicare are double that amount, but your employer pays the other half.
+Any wages you earn in excess of $200,000 are also subject to a 0.9% Medicare surtax, which employers do not match.
+If you are self-employed, you have to pay the self-employment tax, which is equal to the full 12.4% in Social Security taxes and 2.9% in Medicare taxes.